DylanGoodman60/RogueGame/README.md

 To operate the program:

-gradle build
+$gradle build
-gradle run || java -jar build/libs/A1.jar
+$java -jar build/libs/A3.jar

 -Displays rooms with symbols given by JSON file -Player can move around room and into doors